apache/solr-sandbox/ENCRYPTION.md

 `EncryptionUpdateHandler` replaces the standard `DirectUpdateHandler2` (which it extends) to store persistently the encryption key id in the commit metadata.
 It supports all the configuration parameters of `DirectUpdateHandler2`.

+`EncryptionUpdateLog` replaces the standard `UpdateLog` (which it extends) to support the encryption of the update logs.

 `EncryptionRequestHandler` receives (re)encryption requests.
 See its dedicated section below for its usage.